golemfactory/ray-on-golem/README.md

 # Limitations

-Current version is `pre-alpha` which means the happy path is working on Linux on the Golem test network.
+Current version is `pre-alpha` which means the happy path is working on Ubuntu on the Golem test network.
+We have tested Ray on Golem on Ubuntu and on WSL.
+It should work on other Linux distributuions, might work on MacOS and shouldn't on bare Windows.

 We use this version to show the direction and get feedback.

 There is one Ray on Golem image.
 It contains `ray 2.3.1` and `python 3.10.12`.